VirtualPatientEngine/AIAgents4Pharma/README.md

 Run the startup script.
 It will:

-- Detect your GPU (NVIDIA, AMD, or CPU)
+- Detect your hardware configuration.
+Currently NVIDIA GPU, AMD GPU, and CPU are supported.
+Apple Metal and Intel MLK are not enabled by default.
 - Choose the correct Ollama image (`latest` or `rocm`)
 - Launch the Ollama container with appropriate runtime settings
 - Pull the required embedding model (`nomic-embed-text`)